mercadopago/devsite-docs/guides/checkout-api-v2/industry-data.en.md

 > WARNING
 >
 > Attention
 >
-> Use of examples
->
 > This information applies only for Payment API integrations.
-To see information about the standard integration with payments api, click [here](/developers/en/reference/payments/_payments/post).
+To see information about the standard integration with payments api, click [here.](/developers/en/reference/payments/_payments/post)

 ## Apparel